Menu

 The cape marks the geographic boundary between Phú Yên and Khánh Hòa provinces and the point where Vietnam's coastline turns sharply south - the view from the top makes this visible

-Combine with Bãi Môn beach directly below the cape for a full half-day - beach swimming in the morning, lighthouse at midday
+Combine with Bãi Môn beach directly below the cape for a full half-day - beach swimming after the lighthouse visit.

 Common questions from travelers who've visited this place.